TracySu/tracysu.github.com/index.md

 {% include JB/setup %}

-The site is not finished yet, will be finished after my exams
+The site is not finished yet, will be updated after my exams

-Here are my articles finished ages ago, will put something new soon...
+Here are my articles written ages ago, will put something new soon...

 <ul class="posts">
   {% for post in site.posts %}